RustyTake-Off/gitops-flux/README.md

 For installing Flux on the cluster use the bellow command, which will also connect it to provided GitHub repository.

-It will also create in the cluster and in GitHub required resources.
+It will create required resources in the cluster and store them in GitHub repository.

 ```bash
 flux bootstrap github \